Affiliate links on Android Authority may earn us a commission. Learn more.

 Alarm Clock Xtreme

-Price: Free / $4.99
+Price: Free / Up to $4.99

 Alarm Clock Xtreme has a lot going on.
 It’s technically an alarm clock app.
 However, it also comes with sleep tracking features.
 It features a variety of alarms.
 The idea is to help people who have trouble waking up by giving them a bunch of different ways to try.
 It’ll save what time you go to bed and wake up every morning.
 It’ll even analyze your sleep quality as well as quantity.
 They’re not what you’d think of when it comes to sleep tracker apps.
 However, it doesn’t do half bad.

 - Includes alarm.

 BetterSleep is one of the better holistic sleep tracking solutions.
 Not only does it keep tabs on your shuteye, but it also records sounds you make or disturbances in your environment.
 This can be anything from talking to coughing to farting.
 BetterSleep focuses on helping users fall asleep faster.
 It includes sleep sounds, sleep stories, hypnotic content that’ll put you in a slumber-ready trance, and more.
 Users can also mix their own sleep tunes within the app.
 The only mark against it is its relatively steep price compared to other apps on this list.

 - Ability to add external factors and remedies.

 - Built-in alarm.